Applied Statistics Graduate Certificate

 - Applicants who are not native speakers of English, whether domestic or international, must demonstrate they meet the Minimum English Proficiency Requirement.

-- Average grade of B or better in calculus I and II (or equivalent) or completion of STAT 655: Foundations of Mathematics for Data Science with a grade of B or better.
+- Average grade of B or higher in Calculus I and II (i.e., single variable differentiation and integration or equivalent) or completion of STAT 655: Foundations of Mathematics for Data Science with a grade of B or higher.

 - Contact information for three references who are familiar with the applicant's work and character and who have agreed to write letters of recommendation.